ibm-cloud-docs/AnalyticsEngine/parquet-encryption.md

 ## Key management by IBM KMS

-This sections shows you how to manage master key encryption by {{site.data.keyword.keymanagementservicefull}.
+This section shows you how to manage the column encryption keys  by using {{site.data.keyword.keymanagementservicefull}}.
 It explains how to create an IBM KMS instance and to provide master keys and how to write and read encrypted data using these master keys.

 ### Creating a KMS instance and master keys